PanyiDong/InsurAutoML/README.md

 ## Citation

-If you use `InsurAutoML` in your works, please cite it using the following BibTex entry:
+If you use `InsurAutoML` in your works, please cite our paper using the following BibTex entry:

 ```
 @article{dongAutomatedMachineLearning2025,